BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Evaluation Datasets and Metrics

-\textbf{Room-to-Room (R2R)}~\cite{anderson2018vision} is an instruction-following dataset that provides low-level (step-by-step) instructions.
+\textbf{Room-to-Room (R2R)}~\cite{anderson2018vision} provides fine-grained (step-by-step) instructions.
 The agent is required to follow an instruction to reach the target location.
-The agent receives panoramic observations at each viewpoint, and the navigation is simplified as transporting among viewpoints predefined on the connectivity graph of an environment.
+It receives panoramic observations at each viewpoint, and navigation is simplified as transporting among viewpoints on the predefined graph of an environment.
 The dataset contains 61 houses for training, 56 houses for validation in seen environments, 11 and 18 houses for validation and testing in unseen environments, respectively.
 Each instruction in R2R describes a full path, such as ``\textit{Head straight until you pass the wall with holes in it the turn left and wait by the glass table with the white chairs.}''.

+\textbf{Room-to-Room in Continuous Environments (R2R-CE)}~\cite{krantz2020beyond} extends R2R in continuous environments.
+It discards the predefined graph assumption, instead, requiring the agent to navigate freely with low-level actions (\eg, \texttt{FORWARD} 0.25m, \texttt{ROTATE} 15\degree) on 3D meshes~\cite{savva2019habitat}.
+R2R-CE contains a subset of R2R's instruction-path pairs because some paths are unusable on the 3D meshes.

 \textbf{Room-across-Room (RxR)}~\cite{ku2020room} is a more challenging instruction-following dataset, which emphasizes the role of language guidance and provides large-scale multilingual instructions (en-IN, en-US, hi-IN, te-IN).
-Instructions in RxR involve more descriptions about visual entities and relations, such as ``\textit{You are facing towards a wall, turn around and move forward.
+Instructions in RxR involve more descriptions of visual entities and relations, such as ``\textit{You are facing towards a wall, turn around and move forward.
 You are now standing in front of a glass cabin and on your right side you have a table with a computer.
 You can see a table with a black chair right in front of you.
 Walk between these two tables and move forward.
 Now you can see a table with orange chair on your right side.
 Move forward towards the centre table which is right in front of a couch and that is your end point.}''.
-Besides, annotated paths in RxR are much longer than R2R ($\sim 3$ times) and the ground truth paths are not the shortest path between the starting and ending points.
+Besides, annotated paths in RxR are much longer than R2R ($\sim 2$ times) and the ground truth paths are not the shortest path between the starting and ending points.